 Use the offline template compiler

-The offline template compiler prevents a whole class of vulnerabilities called template injection, and also greatly improves application performance.
-Use the offline template compiler in production deployments; do not dynamically generate templates.
-Angular trusts template code, so generating templates, in particular templates containing user data, circumvents Angular's built-in protections.
+The offline template compiler prevents a whole class of vulnerabilities called template injection, and greatly improves app performance.
+Use the offline template compiler in production deployments; don’t dynamically generate templates.
+Angular trusts template code, so generating templates, in particular templates containing user data, circumvents Angular’s built-in protections.

 Server-side XSS protection

 HTML constructed on the server is vulnerable to injection attacks.
-Injecting template code into an Angular application is the same as injecting executable code into the application: it gives the attacker full control over the application.
+Injecting template code into an Angular app is the same as injecting executable code into the app: it gives the attacker full control over the app.
 To prevent this, use a templating language that automatically escapes values to prevent XSS vulnerabilities on the server.
-Do not generate Angular templates on the server side using a templating language; doing this carries a high risk of introducing template-injection vulnerabilities.
+Don’t generate Angular templates on the server side using a templating language; doing this carries a high risk of introducing template-injection vulnerabilities.

 Trusting safe values